 Spondyloarthropathy associated with urethritis or cervicitis, conjunctivitis, and mucocutaneous lesions (previously called Reiter syndrome) is one type of reactive arthritis.

 Reactive arthritis can range from transient monarticular arthritis to a severe, multisystem disorder.
 Constitutional symptoms may include fever, fatigue, and weight loss.
 Arthritis may be mild or severe.
-Joint involvement is generally asymmetric and oligoarticular or polyarticular, occurring predominantly in the large joints of the lower extremities and in the toes.
+Joint involvement is generally asymmetric and oligoarticular or polyarticular, occurring predominantly in the toes and large joints of the lower extremities and may include large knee effusions.
 Back pain may occur, usually with severe disease.
+Joint damage occurs rarely.
+Axial involvement is more often reported in patients with positive HLA-B27 and usually is asymmetric with large and bulky syndesmophytes.

 Mucocutaneous lesions—small, transient, relatively painless, superficial ulcers—commonly occur on the oral mucosa, tongue, and glans penis (balanitis circinata).
-Particularly characteristic are vesicles (sometimes identical to pustular psoriasis) of the palms and soles and around the nails that become hyperkeratotic and form crusts (keratoderma blennorrhagicum).
+Particularly characteristic are vesicles (sometimes identical to pustular psoriasis Psoriasis Psoriasis is an inflammatory disease that manifests most commonly as well-circumscribed, erythematous papules and plaques covered with silvery scales.
+Multiple factors contribute, including... read more ) of the palms and soles and around the nails that become hyperkeratotic and form crusts (keratoderma blennorrhagicum).
 Keratoderma blennorrhagicum can also include erythema, plaques, and scaling.
+Nails may become dystrophic.
+Erythema nodosum Erythema Nodosum Erythema nodosum is a specific form of panniculitis characterized by tender, red or violet, palpable, subcutaneous nodules on the shins and occasionally other locations.
+It often occurs with... read more has also been reported in reactive arthritis, especially after Yersinia infection.

 Urethritis may develop 7 to 14 days after sexual contact (or occasionally after dysentery); low-grade fever, conjunctivitis, and arthritis develop over the next few weeks.
 Not all features may occur, so incomplete forms need to be considered.
 In men, the urethritis is less painful and productive of purulent discharge than acute gonococcal urethritis and may be associated with hemorrhagic cystitis or prostatitis.
 In women, urethritis and cervicitis may be mild (with dysuria or slight vaginal discharge) or asymptomatic.